 - How to pay off your mortgage early

-- What to consider carefully
+- What to consider before deciding

-If you get a raise, should you pay extra on your mortgage or invest?
+You have extra cash flow.
+Should you pay extra on your mortgage or invest?

 Say you recently got a raise.
 You now have an extra $2,000 coming in each month.